-Resonance performances will be held in the Exploratorium’s new Kanbar Forum, and enlivened by its state-of-the-art, 72-channel Meyer Sound Constellation sound system, providing the audience with an intimate experience of each event’s sonic details.
+Resonance performances will be held in the Exploratorium’s Kanbar Forum, and enlivened by its state-of-the-art, 72-channel Meyer Sound Constellation sound system, providing the audience with an intimate experience of each event’s sonic details.

 "The Resonance series is about music and sound created or captured in interesting and unusual ways by important artists working in many fields.
 Some of the music and musicians may be unknown to the general public but that’s not a reflection of relevance.
 These musicians and sound artists are working on fascinating projects that need to be heard.

 "Resonance was inspired by Speaking of Music, a series copresented by the Exploratorium with Charles Amirkhanian from 1983 to 1992.
 It featured prominent musicians and composers focusing on the creative process.
-I hope to offer the same kind of enlightening and playful look at music with Resonance."
+I try to offer the same kind of enlightening and playful look at music with Resonance."

 Pianist and radio host Sarah Cahill has commissioned, premiered, and recorded numerous compositions for solo piano.
 She has consistently championed new works by contemporary American composers, and many have dedicated works to her, including John Adams, Terry Riley, Frederic Rzewski, Pauline Oliveros, Annea Lockwood, and Evan Ziporyn.
 She enjoys working closely with composers, musicologists, and scholars to prepare scores for performance.